 What is Acceptance Testing?

-It is carried out after system testing and before final delivery to the client.
+It is carried out after system testing and before the final delivery to the client.

 - Alpha testing is the form of acceptance testing that takes place at the developer's site.